Triboro Hospital for Tuberculosis: Proposals for redevelopment

 During the construction of the new Queens Hospital, the city sought to sell or redevelop the sites of several now-obsolete buildings, including Triboro Hospital.
 In 2003, Margaret Tietz Nursing and Rehabilitation Center sought to lease T building.
 They planned to create a retirement community within the T Building called "Skyline Commons".
 The project was originally envisioned by the company in 1999.
 The development would consist of 143 independent living units, 19 units for "enriched housing" (integrated housing for multiple people), and a nursing home.
 In addition, there would be several recreation rooms, a library, auditorium, restaurant, community center, and a dialysis center.
 It was promoted as provided apartment-style living, with hotel amenities, and nursing home-style care.
 The project was approved by New York State Department of Health in August 2007.
-Skyline Commons was cancelled, however, in January 2009, due to the 2007–2008 economic crisis.
+Skyline Commons was cancelled, however, in January 2009, due to the 2008 financial crisis.
 Under the plans, 70% of the apartments had to be sold in order to begin construction; only 50 units had been sold by September 2008.

 By 2012, the T Building continued to deteriorate, leading Queens Hospital to relocate many services out of the site. $2 million a year was spent on maintenance and utilities for the building.
 Renovations to bring the building up to proper conditions were estimated to cost $50 million.
 This would include the removal of asbestos in the building.
 At this time, QHC sought to lease the building to Comunilife, Inc. in order to create a 251-unit affordable supportive housing complex, which would serve military veterans, people with physical or developmental disabilities, and people with chronic diseases such as diabetes.
 Patients from QHC and Elmhurst Hospital Center would receive preference in applying for housing in the complex.
 The plan was opposed by the local community due to fears of increasing crime and disturbances.
 In January 2014, Queens Community Board 8 (representing Hillcrest) voted to demolish the former Triboro Hospital, in part due to its condition and maintenance costs, but also to prevent the housing plan from moving forward.
 The decision received opposition from historical preservationists, including 11 architectural conservation groups.